 Your doctor won't be able to predict exactly how much time you have – it may be weeks or months or even years.
 However much time someone has, just living with the fear that you may die is far from easy.

 Facing death at any stage in life means leaving people, places and things you hold dear.
 It's natural to grieve for these losses.
 And it's natural to want to share your hopes and fears with an understanding listener.
 You may be overwhelmed with all you feel you have to and want to do before you die.
 You're likely to feel very anxious at times.
 You may need to prepare a Will, organise your finances, and visit certain people and places.
 When talking things over with people you trust you may find grief and loss are not the only feelings you have.
-Talking about some of these issues with a cancer nurse on the Cancer Council Helpline may help you feel less isolated.
+Talking about some of these issues with a Cancer Council nurse (call 13 11 20) may help you feel less isolated.
 They may be able to link you to a face-to-face, telephone or online cancer support group for people who are going through similar experiences.

 Some people feel it's important to find ways to feel calm.
 They want to be able to prepare their mind, body and soul for dying.
 A lot of people living with advanced cancer say how important it is to say goodbye to significant people: work colleagues, family and friends (near and far, old and new).